Street Theatre – FREE & Open to the Public in Colonial Williamsburg – December 2025

 street theatre

-So, what’s playing on DoG Street this Fall?
+So, what’s playing on DoG Street this December?
 Live theater, that’s what and it happens through out the year in Colonial Williamsburg.
 These shows are very interactive and focus on an historical event with discussion on how the community is responding.
-Here are the newest offerings this spring.
+Here are the newest offerings this winter.
 If you are at Colonial Williamsburg or just walking down Duke of Gloucester Street or by the military encampment – stop and enjoy!

 Company of Comedians

-Daily thru Nov 23, 2025 from 3:30 PM – 4:00 PM
+Daily thru Dec 2025 from 3 PM – 3:30 PM

 Did you know that the first theater in British North America was built here in the colonial capital of Williamsburg, Virginia?
 Many Virginians from all walks of life — including Thomas Jefferson and George Washington — enjoyed countless evenings at the theater in Williamsburg.